 Green beans contain a little amount of vitamin B1 too that is 0.082mg.
 Vitamin B1 helps in building a strong immune system and improves the overall body’s ability to stand in chickens.
-Deficiency of vitamin B can lead to weakened shell, heart, nerve, and digestive system in hens.
+Deficiency of vitamin B can lead to weakened shells, hearts, nerves, and digestive systems in hens.

-Zinc promotes the strength of eggshell in older hens.
+Zinc promotes the strength of eggshells in older hens.
 It is a trace mineral that helps to activate different enzymes in the hen body.
 Zinc is 0.24mg present in green beans.